sysfce2/libretro-applewin/macOS.md

 ## Build sa2

 sa2 is the binary produced by Andrea's port.
+It's not the focus of this repository but it's a more "faithful" AppleWin and very useful to compare behaviors and bugs.

 ### Dependencies